 Dr. Lawrence LaFrance, D.C., F.C.C.S. (c)ART®:

 A long time resident of Orillia, Lawrence attended O.D.C.V.I., then the University of Guelph studying Human Kinetics.
 Lawrence then went on and graduated from the Canadian Memorial Chiropractic College (C.M.C.C) in 1984.
 After graduating, he did a two year residency program which allowed him to obtain a specialty in Chiropractic Clinical Sciences in 1987.
-He is one of less than 100 such specialists world wide.
+He is one of less than 100 such clinical specialists world wide.
 After teaching and doing research at C.M.C.C for three years he moved back to Orillia.
 He took over a practice that was almost 40 years old.
-Since that time he has spent many hours focusing on continuing education in chiropractic, nutrition and personal training.
-Dr LaFrance is also greatly involved within the community being a Kiwianis member for 26 years, the past president, a past secretary and a board member.
+Since that time he has spent hundreds of hours focusing on continuing education in chiropractic, nutrition and personal training.
+Dr LaFrance is also greatly involved within the community being a Kiwianis member for over 30 years.
+He is a past president, a past secretary, a board member and chair and co-chair of the auction committee.
 He was on the board of directors and race director for Pine Ridge Ski Club.
-Lawrence has coached in the Orillia Lakers Rep basketball organization for 15 years and coached the O.D.C.V.I. junior boys team in 2010 and O.D.P. senior boys team in 2015.
+Lawrence has coached in the Orillia Lakers Rep basketball organization for almost 20 years and coached the O.D.C.V.I. junior boys team in 2010 and O.D.P. senior boys team in 2015.
 Dr LaFrance acts as an orthotic consultant for specialized groups such as ski professionals.
 He has worked with ski professionals at Mt.
 Tremblant, Blue Mountain and Mt.
 St. Louis, along with Jim’s ski school (Jim Morris).
-For 14 years he has also been the team chiropractor for the Terriers Junior A hockey team and Kings Junior A lacrosse teams.
-Dr. LaFrance has been volunteering on the Investment Committee of the CDC (Community Development Corporation) for the past three years.
+For 14 years he was the team chiropractor for the Terriers Junior A hockey team and Kings Junior A lacrosse teams.
+Dr. LaFrance has volunteered for the investment committee for 6 years and the CDC (Community Development Corporation) for three years.

-He is a member of Sports Chiropractic Society, the Ontario Chiropractic Association, Canadian Chiropractic Association and the Canadian Memorial Chiropractic college.
-He has completed a Sports Nutrition Specialty course.
+He is a member of the Ontario Chiropractic Association, Canadian Chiropractic Association, Canadian Memorial Chiropractic College and a Fellow of Chiropractic Clinical Services of Canada.
+He has completed a Sports Nutrition Specialty course, has studied active release (ART) and soft tissue therapy.

 Melanie Pye, CHA: